$223,641Average Value$102Average Price per Sq Ft1Home For Sale

 Restaurants dot along Goff Mountain Road

-While the eastern portion of the community is primarily residential, the western half is home to a host of restaurants, namely along Goff Mountain Road.
+While the eastern portion of the neighborhood is primarily residential, the western half is home to a host of restaurants, namely along Goff Mountain Road.
 T and M Meats, also known as the West Virginia Brick Oven Bistro, is a deli and restaurant specializing in fresh, locally sourced ingredients.
 The family-owned Huskey's Dairy Bar is another local favorite.
 Though they provide more than frozen treats, their ice cream is the main draw.
 “Huskey’s is fantastic.
 They do the hot dogs and stuff, but everybody goes there for ice cream,” says Mayfield.
 For groceries, there's a Kroger on Big Tyler Road.

 This Cross Lanes resident is enjoying a summer ice cream at Huskey's Dairy Bar.